itlab-vision/mmrotate/itlab/guides/evaluation_and_benchmarking.md

 - `--dota-version`: DOTA dataset version (`1.0`, `1.5`, or `2.0`).
 Default: `1.0`.
 - `--data-split`: Dataset split to evaluate on (`val` or `test`).
 Default: `val`.
 - `--tasks`: Evaluation tasks to execute (`map`, `benchmark`, or `map+benchmark`).
 Default: `map+benchmark`.
+- `--metafiles`: Specific metafile paths to process.
+Scans the entire configs/ directory if empty.
 - `--models`: List of specific model names to evaluate.
 Evaluates all matching models if empty.
 - `--map-samples-per-gpu`: Batch size per GPU for mAP evaluation.
 Default: `2`.
 - `--map-workers-per-gpu`: Dataloader worker count for mAP evaluation.
 Default: `2`.